Basil Alonzo (or "Lonzo") Minerd Sr. was born on Oct. 10, 1897 in Amesville, Athens County, OH, the son of Jacob and Martha "Bessie" (Buck) Minerd Jr.

 Son Charles Eugene Minerd (1931-1991) was born on Oct.
 28, 1931 in Athens County, OH.

 On Jan.
 8, 1953, at the age of 21, he was joined in the bonds of wedlock with his first wife, Marie Cunningham ( ? - ? ).
 Their nuptials were held in Indiana.

-Then circa 1957, he married his second bride, Carolyn Marie Lowe ( ? - ? ), daughter of Goldie Lowe.
+Then circa 1957, he married his second bride, Carolyn Marie Lowe (Oct.
+26, 1939-2023), daughter of William and Goldie Ray (Cordle) Lowe of South Vienna, OH.
 They resided in Millfield and Springfield, Clark County, OH.

-The Minerds had eight children -- Terry Dean Minerd, Charles Dwayne "Chuck" Minerd, Steven Ray Minerd, Douglas Minerd, Mark Minerd, Melinda Marie "Mindy" McBurnett, Ronald Aaron "Ronnie" Minerd and Donald Allen "Donnie" Minerd.
+The Minerds together produced a family of eight children -- Terry Dean Minerd, Charles Dwayne "Chuck" Minerd, Steven Ray Minerd, Douglas Minerd, Mark Minerd, Melinda Marie "Mindy" McBurnett, Ronald Aaron "Ronnie" Minerd and Donald Allen "Donnie" Minerd.

 The marriage almost immediately began to suffer from troubles.
 In 1957, Carolyn's mother filed charges against Charles for assault and battery.
-Two years later, he ran afoul of the law in 1959 when he tried to pass bad checks at a grocery store in Washington Court House, OH.
+Two years later, he ran afoul of the law in 1959 when triying to pass bad checks at a grocery store in Washington Court House, OH.